kopecmaciej/vi-mongo/README.md

 ## Overview

-**MongUI** is an intuitive Terminal User Interface (TUI) application, written in Go, designed to streamline and simplify the management of MongoDB databases.
+**ViMongo** is an intuitive Terminal User Interface (TUI) application, written in Go, designed to streamline and simplify the management of MongoDB databases.
-Emphasizing ease of use without sacrificing functionality, Mongui offers a user-friendly command-line experience for database administrators and developers alike.
+Emphasizing ease of use without sacrificing functionality, ViMongo offers a user-friendly command-line experience for database administrators and developers alike.

 ## Features

-- **Intuitive Navigation**: Mongui's simple, intuitive interface makes it easy to navigate and manage your MongoDB databases.
+- **Intuitive Navigation**: ViMongo's simple, intuitive interface makes it easy to navigate and manage your MongoDB databases.
-- **Managing Documents**: Mongui allows you to view, create, update, duplicate and delete documents in your databases with ease.
+- **Managing Documents**: ViMongo allows you to view, create, update, duplicate and delete documents in your databases with ease.
-- **Managing Collections**: Mongui provides a simple way to manage your collections, including the ability to create, delete collections.
+- **Managing Collections**: ViMongo provides a simple way to manage your collections, including the ability to create, delete collections.
-- **Autocomplete**: Mongui offers an autocomplete feature that suggests collection names, database names, and MongoDB commands as you type.
+- **Autocomplete**: ViMongo offers an autocomplete feature that suggests collection names, database names, and MongoDB commands as you type.
-- **Query History**: Mongui keeps track of your query history, allowing you to easily access and reuse previous queries.
+- **Query History**: ViMongo keeps track of your query history, allowing you to easily access and reuse previous queries.

 ## Installation